govcms-training/content-admin/unit-10-managing-site-navigations-and-breadcrumbs/Exercise-10-1-Add-an-item-to-a-menu.md

 # Exercise 10.1: Add an item to a menu

-In this exercise you’ll learn the two methods used to add menu items.

-## Two ways to manage site navigation

 There are two methods you can use to add menu items.
-The exercise below takes you through the two methods, using the example of adding a menu item to the Footer submenu.
+The exercises below take you through the two methods, using the example of adding a menu item to the _Main navigation_ menu.

-### Method 1:
+## Method 1 - from Structure

 This method requires privileged site access \(e.g. an Administrator user\).